DennisSuitters/LibreCMS/README.md

 ### Dependencies
 - PHP > 5.5.9 - Must have PDO, and Password Compat support.
 - mod_rewrite
-- PHP5-gd2 (GD-Image) - LibreCMS will work without GD Support, but things like Thumbnails, and image resizing won't work.
+- PHP5-gd2 (GD-Image) & Imagemagick- LibreCMS will work without them, but things like Thumbnails, and image resizing won't work.
+- mail services - Are need for mail notification sending, and for the Newsletters.

 #### Integrated Projects:
 - [LibreICONS](https://github.com/StudioJunkyard/LibreICONS)